Design, Construction, and Operation of the Small Wastewater Systems - 09...

 (8) Lack of emergency overflow.

-(9) Improperly sized wet wells resulting in long detention times and odor problems, or too short detention time and cycling of pumps.
+(9) Improperly sized wet wells resulting in long detention times and odor problems, or too short detention time and cycling

 (10) Lack of spare air compressor for bubbler system.